dmandala/ClusterDuck_Automator_for_Linux/README.md

 	`git clone <CDP URL>`

 2. Now you need to run the script.
-It should be executable, but it it's notyou can solve this by doing:
+It should be executable, but it it's not you can solve this by doing:

 		`chmod u+x check_ClusterDuck_dependancies.sh`